tunjid/Tiler/readme.md

 Defines the heuristic for selecting tiled items into the output `TiledList`.

-* Unspecified: Items will be returned in an undefined order.
-This is the default.

 * Sorted: Sort items with a specified query `comparator`.

 * PivotSorted: Sort items with the specified `comparator` but pivoted around a specific `Query`.